LasHarry/Knowledge_Base_Tool/README.md

 ## System requirements

-Following Flask libraries should be installed via `pip`:
+Following Python libraries should be installed via `pip`:
 - sqlite3
 - Flask
 - Flask-Bootstrap
 - Flask-WTF / wtforms
 - Flask-SQLAlchemy (Has to be Version 2.5.1!)

 ## System Design and Functionality